Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-one-on-one-interactive-video-meeting-web-tool-using-agora.md

 And that’s it — we now have an interactive meeting tool using Agora and vanilla JavaScript!

 Thanks to Agora, building such an interactive meeting tool is easier than ever.
-I’m challenging you to think of other ways to use Agora and come up with your own video solution.
+I’m challenging you to think of other ways to use Agora and develop your video solution.

 ### Thank you for reading, and let's connect!